aatmunbaxi/site/content/comp/magic-square-common-lisp.md

   (apply #'append list-of-lists))
 ```

-We&rsquo;ve assumed strongly that the lists we use are length 9 and the grid we want is 3x3.
+We've assumed strongly that the lists we use are length 9 and the grid we want is 3x3.
 We might want to change this if we want a magic square solver for larger grids like 4x4 or 5x5.

 We also implement a `transpose` function, whose use will become apparent soon.